Robert J. Austin

 C. Margaret Scarry

-Margie is Associate Professor of Anthropology at the University of North Carolina, Chapel Hill.
+Margie is Professor of Anthropology at the University of North Carolina, Chapel Hill.
 She specializes in archaeology and paleoethnobotany, especially that of the late prehistoric and early historic peoples of the southeastern United States.
 She is interested in understanding the articulation between the subsistence practices and the complex social and political relations of the Native Americans and early European colonists who lived in the region.
 With Lee Newsom, Margie did the defining work on the paleoethnobotany of the Calusa.
 Their co-authored chapter on that subject appears in Monograph 4.

 Donna M. Surge